razvantomegea/movin-contracts/README.md

 └── UUPSUpgradeable
 ```

-## License

-MIT

-## Recent Changes

-### Removed Rewards Burn Fees

-We've updated the `MOVINEarnV2.sol` contract to remove the burn fees from rewards claiming while keeping the burn fees for unstaking.
-This change improves the user experience by allowing users to receive their full earned rewards.

-Changes include:

-1. Renamed `REWARDS_BURN_FEES_PERCENT` to `UNSTAKE_BURN_FEES_PERCENT` to reflect its new purpose.
-2. Modified the following functions to remove burn fees:
-   - `claimStakingRewards` - Users now receive the full reward with no burn.
-   - `claimAllStakingRewards` - Users now receive the full combined rewards with no burn.
-   - `claimRewards` - Activity-based rewards are no longer subject to burn fees.
-3. Kept burn fees for `unstake` function to maintain token economics for staked tokens.

-The 1% referral bonus for activity rewards is still applied when a user has a referrer.

 ### Migration Notes

-When upgrading to the new version:
+When upgrading from a previous version (e.g., V1) to MOVINEarnV2:

-- The contract preserves the `rewardHalvingTimestamp` during migration to maintain the reward decrease schedule.
+- The contract preserves essential state like `rewardHalvingTimestamp` during migration to maintain the reward decrease schedule (0.1% daily).
-- The `baseStepsRate` and `baseMetsRate` are preserved and continue to decrease according to the halving schedule.
+- `baseStepsRate` and `baseMetsRate` are preserved or initialized correctly.
-- Field name changes (e.g., `lastMidnightReset` to `lastDayOfYearReset` and `lastHourlyReset` to `lastUpdated`) are handled in the migration.
+- Activity data fields like `lastUpdated` are initialized or migrated to ensure correct time-based calculations and daily resets.
+- Stake data (`lastClaimed`) and referral data (`referralCount`) are validated and potentially fixed during migration.
+- Use `scripts/migrateUserData.ts` or `scripts/bulkMigrateUserData.ts` (if available) for data migration.

-## Testing the Contract
+### Testing the Contract

-Use the following scripts to interact with the contract:
-- `scripts/interact.ts` - For basic testing of contract interactions.
+- `scripts/interactV2.ts` - For comprehensive testing of V2 contract interactions.
-- `scripts/upgrade-interact-earn.ts` - For testing the upgraded V2 contract.
+- Test suites (`test/MOVINEarnV2.test.ts`, `test/MovinTokenV2.test.ts` if exists) - For automated unit/integration tests.
-- `scripts/check-migration.ts` - For checking the migration status.
+- `scripts/check-migration.ts` - For checking the migration status (if applicable).
-- `scripts/test-activity-record.ts` - For safely testing activity recording features.
+- `scripts/test-activity-record.ts` - For focused testing of activity recording features.

 When recording activity, be mindful of the time-based limits:

-- The V2 contract enforces per-minute limits (MAX_STEPS_PER_MINUTE = 200, MAX_METS_PER_MINUTE = 0.2)
+- The V2 contract enforces per-minute limits (300 steps/min, 5 METs/min)
-- Daily limits are still enforced (MAX_DAILY_STEPS = 25,000, MAX_DAILY_METS = 50)
+- Daily limits are also enforced (30,000 steps/day, 500 METs/day)
+- Staking and Activity rewards expire if not claimed within 1 day.

 ## Development Guidelines

 1. When fixing linter errors, prioritize fixing them incrementally.
 2. Be careful when changing the storage layout of the contract to avoid corrupting user data.
 3. Test thoroughly after making changes, especially when modifying reward calculations.

+## License

+MIT